WuTheFWasThat/midnighttherapy/README.md

 ### SOLUTION LOAD AND SAVE ###

 It's often frustrating that you can only load your best solution, on maps with many viable but different placings.
-On UC especially, it can be devastating to accidentally press Load Best Solution.
+Ultra Complex is especially bad - it's devastating when I'm working on a new idea, and I accidentally load my best solution.
 Thus I added the ability to save and load solutions.
 Simply enter a name, and press Save, to save the current solution.
 You'll then see the name appear in a list, where you can Load or Delete it.

 ![save solutions](images/save-solutions.png)

+If you want your solution saving to persist, you'll need a browser that supports HTML5 storage!
+If your browser doesn't support it, you really should upgrade it anyways.

 ## INSTRUCTIONS FOR USE ##